chingu-voyages/v48-tier1-team-02/README.md

 ## 2. Key Features

-* List of 100 dinosaurs with key characteristics and description.
+* List of 75 dinosaurs with key characteristics and description.
-* A search bar for filtering out specific dinosaurs among the list.
+* A search bar for filtering out dinosaurs by name among the list.
 * A pie chart depicting the percentage of dinosaurs diet (herbivorous, carnivorous, omnivorous).
+* A bar chart highlighting how tall the dinosaurs are against each other.
 * An interactive map page showcasing all the dinosaurs found in different countries, continents, and cities around the world.
+* Responsiveness and user-friendly across all devices.

 ## 3. Web App Development